chrisn-au/auto-pi-ux/README.md

 I am after help in

-1) Creation of a python modelule to replace the auto-pi-ws module.
+1) Creation of a python module to replace the auto-pi-ws module.
 This needs to run on the autopi and publish on a ws data from PIDs and discovery data

 As a start the format for the ws message is